ballerina-platform/ballerina-dev-website/learn/guides/openapi-tool.md

 ## Generate Ballerina services from OpenAPI Contracts

-If you are an API developer who prefers the **design-first approach**, you can use an existing or your own OpenAPI definition to generate Ballerina services using the OpenAPI CLI command as follows.
+If you are an API developer who prefers the **design-first approach**, you can use an existing or your OpenAPI definition to generate Ballerina services using the OpenAPI CLI command as follows.

 ```bash
 $ bal openapi -i <openapi-contract> --mode service